Dads 4 Dads · A not-for-profit initiative for separated fathers

 Apply for SupportZero admin overhead.
 100% of donations fund crisis coaching, legal support, and the Custody Reintegration Program for Australian fathers who are fighting to stay in their children's lives.

-Dads4Dads Foundation was built by a father who navigated separation, family court, and the near-total collapse of his identity as a dad.
+Dads 4 Dads was built by a father who navigated separation, family court, and the near-total collapse of his identity as a dad.
 He rebuilt.
-And now the Foundation exists to make sure no dad has to do that alone — or without the tools to fight back.
+And now Dads 4 Dads exists to make sure no dad has to do that alone — or without the tools to fight back.

-Dads4Dads Foundation Inc operates as a registered Australian charity, funding frontline programs for fathers at the moment they need it most.
+Dads 4 Dads is a not-for-profit initiative currently being incorporated and seeking charity registration — funding frontline programs for fathers at the moment they need it most.

-Contact the Foundation1 in 3
+Contact us1 in 3

 Australian fathers lose consistent access to their children after separation.
 We exist to change that number.